 The company hopes that the lower price will encourage more investors to buy Tesla stock, and most analysts seem to think that could be the case.
 Some have increased their price targets as a result of the split.
 But even the most bullish are basing their predictions more on the market conditions and the company’s strength than the stock split.
 Bearish analysts are also looking primarily at the fundamentals.

 Tesla’s growth has been robust; that’s for sure.
 But it hasn’t been immune from the market pullback in recent months.
 And the back-and-forth between Elon Musk and Twitter has made the stock even more volatile than usual.

 But the electric car market appears to be here to stay.
 And Tesla has been a leader in the technology required to make electric vehicles viable.

 Institutional investors provide valuable insight into how Wall Street thinks a stock might perform, at least in the near term.
 Deutsche Bank and Jefferies both have indicated since the split that they’re maintaining their “buy” recommendations.
 Piper Sandler and Morgan Stanley have maintained their “overweight” ratings.
 Wedbush has maintained its “outperform” rating.

 Is Tesla Good for Long-Term Investment?

 The outlook for Tesla over the long term appears positive, according to most analysts.
-Even if the company’s growth trajectory continues on an upward trend, however, it’s unlikely to see the amount of growth the company has experienced in the last two to three years.
+Even if the company’s growth trajectory continues on an upward trend, however, it’s unlikely to see the amount of growth the company has experienced in the last few years.

 This is true of most companies, particularly those in the technology sector.
 They grow rapidly at first, but then growth slows down as more competitors enter the market.